A Composer’s Dealings With Grief

 I know that Bernadette shares my love for classical music.
 The trio I mention here can be heard as a way to handle grief.
 This music describes the phases of grief better than words and you can breathe in the music into your many layers of feelings.

 Summer-time is Music Festival time.
-In Denmark, we have a lot of festivals on Classical music placed in venues like old fine manor houses or churches.
+In Denmark, we have a lot of festivals on Classical music placed in venues like old beautiful manor houses or churches.
 For the sixth time, my husband and I went to the Hindsgavl’s Music Festival on Funen, the island where Hans Christian Andersen was born.

 Trio con Brio is a professional Trio consisting of Jens Elvekjaer on piano, his wife the Korean Soo-Kyung Hong on cello and her sister Soo-Kyung Hong on violin.
-The trio has played together for 18 years and they play at the finest venues in the world.
+The trio has played together for 18 years, and they play at the most excellent venues in the world.

 At the festival, both artists and listeners eat together in the former stable.
-As we were going to eat dinner I saw the two sisters and then the pianist running through the big hall chasing two small girls who found it funny to run away from dinner.
+As we were going to eat dinner, I saw the two sisters and then the pianist running through the big hall chasing two small girls who found it funny to run away from their meal.
 This took place two hours before their performance.
 I really liked to see that children are children and very lively too.

 I believe it’s tough for the musicians to play such an emotional piece on losing a child when you have small children yourselves.

-Should anybody be interested to come to Trio Con Brio have their annual Chamber Music Festival in August at another place on the same island in a town called Kerteminde.
+Should anybody be interested in experiencing Trio Con Brio, have their annual Chamber Music Festival in August at another place on the same island in a town called Kerteminde.

 The artists like to come to the festival because of the beautiful surroundings, the excellent food and the relaxed atmosphere.
 We all get the meals in the same big former barn.

 The audience is disciplined to be quiet during the concerts.
-The chamber music requires full concentration from the performers as they are so few performing at a concert and mostly without a conductor.
+The chamber music requires full concentration from the performers as they are so few performing and mostly without a conductor.